 Basic Time Complexity

 Considering this is the first chapter, I will not provide an exhaustive explanation of time and space complexity.
-The detailed Practical Guide to Algorithm Time and Space Complexity Analysis is scheduled after you have learned the core frameworks of several common algorithms.
-By then, your knowledge base will be sufficient to easily understand the various scenarios of time and space complexity analysis.
+A detailed Practical Guide to Algorithm Time and Space Complexity Analysis is scheduled for after you've learned the core frameworks of several common algorithms.
+By then, your knowledge base will allow you to easily understand various scenarios of time and space complexity analysis.

-Since later in this chapter, we will implement common sorting algorithms and data structures, I will analyze their time complexity.
-Thus, it is necessary to introduce the concept of time/space complexity in advance, along with simplified methods for analyzing them, to avoid confusion for beginners.
+Since this chapter will guide you through implementing common sorting algorithms and data structures, I will analyze their time complexities.
+Therefore, it is essential to introduce the concepts of time/space complexity and the simplified methods of analysis in advance to avoid confusion for beginners.

 For beginners, you only need to remember the following points:

-- Time and space complexity are represented using Big O notation (such as , etc.).
-These are estimates, not precise calculations, and only the term with the highest growth rate is retained.
+Time and space complexity are expressed using Big O notation (like , etc.).
+These are estimates, not precise calculations, and only the highest growth term is retained.

 For example, is equivalent to , and is equivalent to .

-- Time complexity measures the execution efficiency of an algorithm, while space complexity measures its memory consumption.
-Both are more desirable when lower.
+Time complexity measures an algorithm's execution efficiency, while space complexity measures its memory consumption.
+The lower they are, the better.

 For instance, an algorithm with a time complexity of is more efficient than one with , and an algorithm with a space complexity of consumes less memory than one with .

-Of course, we generally need to specify what n
+Of course, we generally need to specify what this

 Note

-When I mention estimating time complexity based on the nesting levels of for loops, it is a simplified method and not entirely accurate.
-The correct approach will be introduced in the Practical Guide to Algorithm Time and Space Complexity Analysis, but this estimation method is sufficient for beginners learning the content of this chapter.
+A comprehensive complexity analysis method will be specifically introduced in the Practical Guide to Algorithm Time and Space Complexity Analysis.
+The estimation methods above are sufficient for learning the content of this chapter.

-Let's look at a few examples for a more intuitive understanding.
+Let's look at a few examples for clearer understanding.

 // input an integer array, return the sum of all elements